0xcert/0xcert/README.md

 <img src="assets/cover.png" />

 [0xCert](https://0xcert.org) is an open source, permission-less protocol for certified non-fungible tokens on the blockchain.
+It provides a framework with a set of on-chain and off-chain rules with an advanced integration layer for different dapps and relay applications.
 A full description of the protocol in available in our [whitepaper](https://0xcert.org/whitepaper.pdf).

 This repository is the main entry point to the 0xcert open-source community.
 It includes the specs, the core documentation files and links to all related 0xcert projects and libraries.